 Searchers no longer need to search for the exact keyword to find what we want.
 We can ask long, multi-part or even downright wacky questions and still expect to find what we’re after on the first try.

-The conversational nature of voice recognition technology lends itself perfectly to natural language search.
-Google states that, 70% of Google Assistant voice queries are made in natural language.
+The conversational nature of voice recognition technology from voice assistants such as Alexa and Siri lends itself perfectly to natural language search.
+Google states that, 70% of Google Assistant voice queries are made in everyday language.

 NLP can analyse the syntax of a page to better understand sentences and the context of specific phrases.
-Additionally, Google is able to determine whether a piece of content is well written — from a topic perspective as well as a grammar standpoint.
+Additionally, Google uses artificial intelligence and machine learning to able to determine whether a piece of content is well written — from a topic perspective as well as a grammar standpoint.

 How Can We Utilise This?